DillonSW/Capstone_Team_5/Reports/Experimentation.md

 ![MotorSpeed](https://github.com/DillonSW/Capstone_Team_5/blob/main/images/Motor_Speed_Average.jpg)

 The table above shows the 30 tests we ran on the motor to see if it could rotate 200 steps (or one rotation) within a reasonable time.
 The average for one rotation was aroudn 20 seconds, meaning in order to rotate 10 steps, the motor would need 1 second.
 This is more than reasonable for motor speed, which we thought the stepper motor could easily reach.

+Video of Collected Data: https://youtu.be/f2e1zKOUCzw

+**Note**: The video above is the same as the PLC System video.

 ---
 ### Further Improvements